Egypt entry requirements for Russia passport holders

 Valid passport

-Your passport must be valid for at least 6 months from your date of entry into Egypt.
-Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.Required
+Your passport must be valid for at least 6 months beyond your arrival date in Egypt.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket

-Immigration officers at Cairo and Hurghada airports routinely ask for proof of onward travel.
+Immigration officers routinely ask for proof of onward travel.
 Have a printed or digital copy of your return or onward ticket ready.
-If you are flying out of Egypt, the airline may also check this at check-in.Required
+If you overstay, the fine is 100 EGP per day (about $2 USD), paid at the airport before departure.Recommended

 Proof of accommodation

-Carry a printed copy of your hotel reservation or an invitation letter from your host.
-Immigration may ask for it, especially if you are arriving without a pre-booked tour.
-A simple booking confirmation email works.Recommended
+Carry a printed or digital copy of your hotel reservation or a letter of invitation from your host.
+Immigration may ask for it, especially if you arrive without a pre-booked hotel.Recommended

 Proof of funds

-Have at least $1,000 USD in cash or a recent bank statement showing sufficient funds.
-Immigration rarely checks this for short tourist stays, but it is better to be prepared.Recommended
+Have at least $1,000 USD or equivalent available in cash, card, or bank statement.
+Immigration rarely checks this for short stays, but it helps if asked.Recommended

 Cash only for visa fee